Parking Spaces: Definitions and Main Conjecture

 \subsection{The Main Conjecture}

 Our Main Conjecture is a stronger and more direct geometric connection between the first and last terms in \eqref{string-of-isomorphisms}, eliminating the crystallographic hypothesis.
 Here we consider the subvariety/zero locus $V^\Theta$ cut out in $V$ by the ideal $(\Theta-\xx)$.
 The notation $V^\Theta$ is meant to be suggestive of the fact that this subvariety is the subset of $V$ fixed pointwise under the map $\Theta: V \longrightarrow V$ that sends the element of $V$ having coordinates $(x_1,\ldots,x_n)$ to the element of $V$ having coordinates $(\theta_1,\ldots,\theta_n)$.
 Note that Proposition~\ref{deformation-isomorphism} implies $\CC[V]/(\Theta-\xx)$ is a $\CC$-vector space of dimension $(h+1)^n$, since $\CC[V]/(\Theta)$ is.
-In particular, this subvariety $V^\Theta \subseteq V$ can contain at most $(h+1)^n$ points, and contains exactly this many points when counted with multiplicity. .1in
+In particular, this subvariety $V^\Theta \subseteq V$ can contain at most $(h+1)^n$ points, and contains exactly this many points when counted with multiplicity.
+Note that the $W \times C$-action on $V$, in which an element $c^d$ in $C$ scales $V$ by the root-of-unity $\omega^d$, restricts to one on $V^\Theta$. .1in

 {\bf Main Conjecture.} {\it Let $W$ be an irreducible real reflection group.